-Larger companies and projects tend to have larger staffs.
+Larger companies and projects tend to have larger staff.
 That means there might be a procurement manager whose responsibility is to develop relationships with vendors and suppliers.
 They are the ones who are tasked with getting the goods or services and working out the contract details along the line of what is permissible according to the project plan.

-How to Use ProjectManager.com’s RFQ Template
+How to Use ProjectManager’s RFQ Template

 Using the free RFQ template is fast and easy.
 All the information you need is laid out on the sheet.
 Just fill in the appropriate areas.
 There’s a place for the company you’re sending the RFQ to and all their contact information.

 There’s also a place for what the quote is for and your company.
-The data can be captured on the top right-hand corner.
+The data can be captured in the top right-hand corner.
 Under the date is the quotation number for your records and a place to write the customer ID.
-You can also put the deadline or quote valid date.
+You can also put the deadline or quote a valid date.